jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 %}

 Like most G shape chords,
-the G minor shape is also best thought of as two separate shapes.
+the G minor shape is best thought of as two separate shapes.

-It can be gripped in a bass shape as a closed-voice triad:
+The bass shape grip is `4211xx`, a closed-voice root-position triad.
-`4211xx`.

 More common,
 however,